garronej/ts-ci/README.md

     <br>
 </p>

-Have you written some code that you're proud of?
+Have you written some functions or React component that you're proud of?
 Do you want to share it as a standalone module on NPM, but find yourself unsure about the publishing process or how to manage the lifecycle of an open-source library?

 Look no further - ts-ci is here to jumpstart your journey towards becoming a proficient NPM module author.